GoGIS FAQ: Mobile GIS on iPhone, iPad & Mac

 Yes.
 GoGIS supports custom data collection forms.

 Forms can be set up for repeatable, structured field entry instead of typing free-form notes every time.
-Depending on your form design, you can collect text, numbers, dates, pick-list values, photos, barcodes, signatures, and GPS-derived values.
+Depending on your form design, you can collect text, numbers, dates, pick-list values, photos, barcodes, signatures, GPS-derived values, formulas, and conditional fields.
 See the custom forms guide.

 What are Related Forms?